JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-paper-boat.md

 M﻿y last few projects involved SQL & Python and it had been a while since I created anything in Tableau, so I decided to venture back into visualisation.
 I wanted to combine Python & Tableau to take a raw data set, transform it and then feed into Tableau to allow my players a chance at data-driven self-reflection.

-L﻿ike any good adventuring party moments before a heist I created a plan.
+L﻿ike any good adventuring party moments before a heist, I created a plan.

 </p>